Categories

 When they arrive in the town where they are going, how many houses should they go into?
 One!
 Jesus says that they shouldn’t move around from house to house.

 So we at least have to ask the question… What kind of evangelism is this?
-If you are evangelizing and telling people about the Kingdom of God, aren’t you supposed to tell everyone?
+If you are evangelizing and telling people about the kingdom of God, aren’t you supposed to tell everyone?
 Shouldn’t they be stopping everyone on the road?
 Shouldn’t they be going from one house to the next, telling every house the message?

 Jesus decides to have his disciples do evangelism differently.
 He says that they should offer peace to the owner of the house and then stay there, if the owner will accept them.
 But why?
 Why just stay there?